Hawaiian love poem

 'O hope loa ka'u aloha ia'oe au.

-Little love poetry translated into Hawaiian (Hawaïan, Hawai’i), to surf the image of an I love you built like a foam wave.
-The Hawaiian of my poem is the indigenous language of Hawaii Island of where it is an official language.
+The Hawaiian of this poetry is the indigenous language of Hawaii Island of where it is an official language.
 The Hawaiian is a Marquesan language, since the Hawaiians arrived from Tahiti around the year 1000.

 Hawaiian is considered one of the most musical languages in the world, containing only the 5 vowels and seven consonants.
-The paucity of consonants, plus the facts that every Hawaiian syllabe and word ends in a vowel, produces curious renditions of certain english expressions, such as the Hawaiian equivalent of "Merry Christmas" (Mele Kelikimaka).
+The paucity of consonants, plus the facts that every Hawaiian syllabe and word ends in a vowel, produces curious renditions of certain English expressions, such as the Hawaiian equivalent of "Merry Christmas" (Mele Kelikimaka).
 Perhaps the best known Hawaiian word is aloha, meaning "love", but also used both for "hello" and "good bye".

 It was Cook expedition, in 1778 who first transcribed a bit of Hawaiian, with the missionaries and colonization that followed, the writing (Latin alphabet), is introduced and later appears, the creation of newspapers, its teaching, and the transcription of the oral literature.
 Until the 19th century, the entire population of Hawaii spoke the language, but with the massive emigration, annexation and the restriction policy, it will totally regress, in favor of a Creole with English.